benjack795/bipedal-methods/README.md

 # bipedal-methods
-supplementary code for Chapter 5 of Neuroevolution of Bipedal Locomotion: algorithmic, balance penalty and morphological improvements for improved robustness and performance
+Supplementary code for Chapter 5 of Neuroevolution of Bipedal Locomotion: algorithmic, balance penalty and morphological improvements for improved robustness and performance

 The folder "deep-neuroevolution" contains a modified version of the code featured in Chapter 5 of Neuroevolution of Bipedal Locomotion: algorithmic, balance penalty and morphological improvements for improved robustness and performance